PhotonVision/photonvision/docs/source/docs/quick-start/quick-configure.md

 ## Pipeline Settings

-### Apriltag
+### AprilTag

-When using an Orange pi 5 with an arducam OV9281 teams will usually change the following settings.
+When using an Orange Pi 5 with an Arducam OV9281 teams will usually change the following settings.
+For more info on AprilTag settings please review {ref}`this<docs/apriltag-pipelines/2D-tracking-tuning:2D AprilTag Tuning / Tracking>`.

 - Resolution:
   - 1280x800